-Benjamin Franklin was ruminating on the future of our fledgling democracy -- not griping about the IRS -- when he wrote the oft-quoted phrase that nothing is certain except death and taxes.
+Benjamin Franklin was ruminating on the future of our fledgling democracy — not griping about the IRS — when he wrote the oft-quoted phrase that nothing is certain except death and taxes.
 As wise as he was, though, there's no way Franklin could have foreseen how thoroughly, as well as certainly, the federal income tax would affect future generations of citizens.

 The voluminous Internal Revenue Code now reaches into nearly every nook and cranny of our lives, from cradle to grave.
 A newborn brings tax breaks to his or her parents; death brings a series of tax repercussions; and the IRS has something to say about almost everything in between.
-After all, the tax bill you owe each spring is based on the working, saving, investing, spending, business and other personal decisions you make during the year.
+The tax bill you owe each spring is based on the working, saving, investing, spending, business and other personal decisions you make during the year.

 As your life changes, so does the set of tax rules that affect you.
-That's why this compendium of life events is so important -- to alert you to new opportunities to embrace and pitfalls to avoid as your life as a taxpayer evolves.
+That's why this compendium of life events is so important — to alert you to new opportunities to embrace and pitfalls to avoid as your life as a taxpayer evolves.

 Choose the life stage that pertains to you and so you can start making tax-saving moves that will pay off: